Water Me (Lizzo song): Usage in media

 "Water Me" was featured in the 2018 film Blockers, as well as the 2018 dance rhythm game Just Dance 2019.
-In 2019, Walmart used the song in their Black Friday commercial making the song become more known and leading to many Shazam's, and a new TikTok challenge.
+In 2019, Walmart used the song in their Black Friday commercial making the song become more known and leading to many Shazam searches and a new TikTok challenge.

-The song was also featured in the season 14 premiere of RuPaul's Drag Race in a lip sync between June Jambalaya and Orion Story as Lizzo herself was guest judging the episode.
+The song was also featured in the season 14 premiere of RuPaul's Drag Race in a lip sync between June Jambalaya and Orion Story, as Lizzo herself was guest judging the episode.

 Music video

 The music video for "Water Me" was directed by Quinn Wilson and Asha Efia.
 It features people nourishing themselves with water and shots of sprinklers and bath tubs.
 The end of the video shows dinner being served.
 A headpiece on the dinner table shows a picture of Lizzo posing with everyone.
-Lizzo talked about the music video with The Fader, "'Water Me' is a labor of love.
+In an interview with The Fader, Lizzo said, "'Water Me' is a labor of love.
 I pride myself on how quickly I can finish a song but this took 7 months!
 It's about needing nourishment, it's about being loved for who you are.
 The video concept was a collaboration from my bad ass creative team: me, Andy Madeline, Quinn Wilson and Asha Efia.
 We're celebrating black beauty and the meaningful freedom of water," she stated.